Hotmoka/hotmoka/README.md

 and selecting `Run As` and then the `JUnit Test` target.

-The Maven configuration of the project specifies that all modules and their dependencies get copied into the `modules` directory, classified as automatic, explicit and unnamed modules (as from Java 9 onwards).
+The Maven configuration of the project specifies that all modules and their dependencies get copied into the `modules` directory as result of compilation with Maven (also from inside Eclipse), classified as automatic, explicit and unnamed modules (as from Java 9 onwards).
 You can see this by typing:

 ```shell